Areas of Expertise

 Parents may have important effects on their children, but little work in economics explores whether children’s schooling opportunities crowd out or encourage parents’ investment in children.
 We analyze data from the Head Start Impact Study, which granted randomly-chosen preschool-aged children the opportunity to attend Head Start.
 We find that Head Start causes a substantial increase in parents’ involvement with their children—such as time spent reading to children, math activities, or days spent with children by fathers who do not live with their children—both during and after the period when their children are potentially enrolled in Head Start.
 These results are not predicted by the model of Becker and Tomes (1976), who argue that child schooling should crowd out parent investment in children.

 Gelber, Alexander.
-Taxation and the Earnings of Husbands and Wives: Evidence from Sweden, October 2012 (forthcoming, Review of Economics and Statistics; earlier version circulated as "Taxation and Family Labor Supply").
+Taxation and the Earnings of Husbands and Wives: Evidence from Sweden.
+Review of Economics and Statistics 2014, 96(2), 287-305.
+(Earlier version circulated as “Taxation and Family Labor Supply.”)

 This paper examines the response of husbands’' and wives’' earnings to a tax reform in which husbands' ’and wives’' tax rates changed independently, allowing me to examine the effect of both spouses’incentives on each spouse’s behavior.
 I compare the results to those of more simplifi…ed econometric models that are used in the typical setting in which such independent variation is not available.
 Using administrative panel data on approximately 11% of the married Swedish population, I analyze the impact of the large Swedish tax reform of 1990-1.
 I …nd that in response to a compensated fall in one spouse’s tax rate, that spouse’s earned income rises, and the other spouse’s earned income also rises.
 A standard econometric speci…cation, in which one spouse reacts to the other spouse’s income as if it were unearned income, yields biased coefficient estimates.
 Uncompensated elasticities of earned income with respect to the fraction of income kept after taxes are over-estimated by a factor of more than three, and income e¤ects are of the wrong sign.
 A second common speci…fication, in which overall family income is related to the family’s tax rate and income, also yields substantially over-estimated own compensated and uncompensated elasticities.
 Standard econometric approaches may substantially mis-estimate earnings responses to taxation.